ProSuite/techblog/README.md

 3. Place images used by articles in the *images* folder and reference them as `![Beautiful Image]({{ site.baseurl }}/images/my-image.png)`.
    Use as specific a name for the image as possible.
-   Use of the alt text highly recommended.
+   Use of the alt text is highly recommended.
-4. Local preview: requires that you installed Ruby and Jekyll.
+4. Local preview requires that you have installed Ruby and Jekyll.
    Run the *serve.bat* file, which invokes *jekyll* with the proper arguments for previewing: it watches the file system for changes, automatically rebuilds the site, and publishes